suchipi/irregular-rb/README.md

 # Irregular

-Regular expressions are very powerful, but their syntax can get large and archaic quickly.
-Irregular is a simple templating language for regular expressions.
-It helps you abstract chunks of your regular expressions into methods to help make them more readable.
+Regular expressions are very powerful, but they can get large and archaic quickly.
+Irregular provides tools that work together to help you abstract your regular expressions into human-readable code.

+Irregular-rb comes with:
+* A templating language for Regular Expressions that helps you abstract each chunk into a human-readable string

 irregular-rb is based on [irregular-js](https://github.com/suchipi/irregular-js).